trottadavide/trottadavide.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoc
+role: Assistant professor (RTDA)

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Pisa
+- name: University of Padova

 # Short bio (displayed in user profile at end of posts)